Indonesia's reaction to the 2008 Kosovo declaration of independence: Reaction

 In August 2009, the Ambassador of Indonesia to Serbia Muhammad Abduh Dalimunthe said that Indonesia respects international law, the integrity of Serbia and all the steps that Serbia has taken with the ICJ regarding the legality of Kosovo's unilaterally proclaimed independence.
 He also said that every problem must be solved in a peaceful way, that the UNSCR 1244 on Kosovo must be respected and that it is necessary to wait for the decision of the ICJ on Kosovo.

 At a meeting in September 2009 between the Kosovan Foreign Minister, Skënder Hyseni, and Nur Hassan Wirajuda, Indonesian Minister of Foreign Affairs, Mr. Wirajuda said that Indonesia was closely looking at Kosovo's request and that a decision would be taken when appropriate.

 In February 2010, Yudhoyono said that respect of international law was a foundation of foreign policy for Indonesia, and that his country would not recognise the independence of Kosovo.

 In July 2010, the Indonesian Ministry of Foreign Affairs spokesman, Teuku Faizasyah, said the government would look further into the decision.
 "For the record, the ICJ's ruling was not unanimous and there was dissenting opinion.
 The ruling was more of a procedural matter and cannot be defined as a recognition of the freedom of Kosovo legally."
 Defense Ministry spokesman, I Wayan Midhio, said there would not be growing separatist movements affected by the ruling.
 "A country's sovereignty and integrity is part of its national interest and a country is obliged to improve its people's welfare.
 When that obligation is missed, separatist movements will rise."
 He asserted that the 2004 Regional Autonomy Law secured welfare in all regions.

 In August 2011, Taufiq Kiemas, the chairman of Indonesia's People's Consultative Assembly, promised to write to Indonesia's president to recommend recognition of Kosovo.

 During a visit to Jakarta in April 2016, Serbian President Tomislav Nikolić appreciated Indonesia's stance on Kosovo issues.
 Aside of supporting Serbian territorial sovereignty, Indonesia also does not recognize Kosovo's membership in some international organizations, including the World Bank.

-During a June 2020 visit to Belgrade, Indonesian Law and Human Rights Minister Yasonna Laoly reiterated Indonesia's support for Serbian sovereignty over Kosovo.
+During a June 2020 visit to Belgrade, Indonesian Law and Human Rights Minister Yasonna Laoly reiterated Indonesia's support for Serbian sovereignty over Kosovo., and as of January 2023, Indonesia remained to oppose the independence of Kosovo.